 - Follow the same steps to disable Camera access.

-Pro Tip: With iOS 14, you see orange and green dots when an app accesses your microphone or camera.
+Pro Tip: With iOS 14 and later, you see orange and green dots when an app accesses your microphone or camera.
 You can learn more about this here.

 Similarly, change other privacy permissions